Ji-Hwan Bae Preview, Player Props: Pirates vs. Cardinals

 Cardinals Pitching Rankings

-- The Cardinals pitching staff is 26th in the league with a collective 8.1 strikeouts per nine innings.
+- The pitching staff for the Cardinals has a collective eight K/9, the third-worst in the league.

-- The Cardinals' 4.62 team ERA ranks 23rd across all league pitching staffs.
+- The Cardinals have a 4.64 team ERA that ranks 23rd among all MLB pitching staffs.

-- Cardinals pitchers combine to surrender the first-fewest home runs in baseball (127 total, one per game).
+- The Cardinals surrender the fewest home runs in baseball (128 total, one per game).

-- Wainwright makes the start for the Cardinals, his 17th of the season.
-He is 3-8 with an 8.42 ERA and 41 strikeouts through 72 2/3 innings pitched.
+- The Cardinals will look to Thompson (2-5) in his third start of the season.

-- The right-hander last pitched on Thursday against the New York Mets, when he tossed six innings, allowing three earned runs while giving up four hits.
+- The lefty last appeared on Saturday against the New York Mets, when he threw five innings, allowing two earned runs while giving up six hits.

-- In 16 games this season, the 41-year-old has put up an ERA of 8.42, with 5.1 strikeouts per nine innings.
-Opponents are batting .362 against him.

 © 2023 Data Skrive.
 All rights reserved.